IlyesBraham/memoframe/README.md

-# optimization Package
+# 1. Optimization Package

 The goal of this package is to optimize the memory use of a given dataframe

-# How to install the package
+# 2. How to install the package

 TBA

-# Functionality
+# 3. Functionality

-## Primary functionality (v1)
+## 3.1.
+Primary functionality (v1)

 - Optimize integer memory usage
 - Optimize float memory usage
 - Optmize object memory usage

-## Secundary functionnality (v2)
+## 3.2.
+Secundary functionnality (v2)

 - Convert to datetime for time series work
-- give information on memory optimization (How much memory spared through the optimization process)
+- Give information on memory optimization (How much memory spared through the optimization process)

-# How to use the library
+# 4. How to use the library